mwpastore/sinja/README.md

 either `graft` or `create`.

 `create` and `update` are the only two action helpers that trigger sideloading;
-`graft` and `merge` are the only two action helpers invoked by sideloading.
+`graft`, `merge`, and `clear` are the only action helpers invoked by sideloading.
 You must indicate which combinations are valid using the `:sideload_on` action helper option.
+(Note that if you want to sideload `merge` on `update`, you must define a `clear` action helper as well.)
 For example:

 ```ruby
 resource :photos do